List of pizza varieties by country: Legislation for traditional Italian pizza

 There was a bill before the Italian Parliament in 2002 to safeguard the traditional Italian pizza, specifying permissible ingredients and methods of processing (e.g., excluding frozen pizzas).
 Only pizzas which followed these guidelines could be called "traditional Italian pizzas" in Italy.
-On 9 December 2009, the European Union, upon Italian request, granted Traditional Speciality Guaranteed (TSG) safeguard to traditional Neapolitan pizza, in particular to "Margherita" and "Marinara".
+On 9 December 2009, the European Union, upon Italian request, granted traditional speciality guaranteed safeguard to traditional Neapolitan pizza, in particular to "Margherita" and "Marinara".
 The European Union enacted a protected designation of origin system in the 1990s.